blalis/chess/README.md

 To play the game you need to download game directory and open chess.html in browser ( JS support in browser is required!!! ).
 Firefox/Chrome/Chromium/Opera and most of other existing browsers should be OK.
-1) click on green button "Code" -> "Download ZIP" or download via HTTPS link.
+1) click on green button "Code" -> "Download ZIP" or download via HTTPS link
 2) unzip ( if needed )
 3) open chess.html ( in main directory ) in your WEB browser